ninibean/ninibean.github.io/README.md

 # Portfolio

 Redesegined my portfolio website yet again!
 I am actually happy with this iteration.
 I still have a ways to go, but I am happy that I can create a decent webpage.
+Bult using Boostrap.
+I plan on using some JS in the future.
 This is an ongoing project.

 ## Upcoming Fixes: